geeek-io/geeek-template-devcontainer/mcps/README.md

       ```

 3.  **Add Configuration (Optional):**
-    If your server requires non-secret configuration (e.g., flags, contexts), create a `var.env` file.
+    If your server requires non-secret configuration (e.g., flags, contexts), create a `.var.env` file.
 These variables can be used in your `command.sh`.
     ```sh
-    # mcps/my-new-server/var.env
+    # mcps/my-new-server/.var.env
     MY_SERVER_FLAG="--enable-feature-x"
     ```
     ```sh